ManticoreGamesInc/platform-documentation/src/api/object.md

 # Object

 At a high level, Core Lua types can be divided into two groups: data structures and Objects.
 Data structures are owned by Lua, while Objects are owned by the engine and could be destroyed while still referenced by Lua.
 Any such object will inherit from this type.
-These include CoreObject, Player and Projectile.
+These include CoreObject, Player, and Projectile.

 ## Properties